 List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

-People all around the world know about Pepsi, its products are enjoyed over one billion times just in a day by its consumers.
-PepsiCo Inc is an American multinational company that manufactures, markets and distributes various snacks, food and beverages.
+People all around the world know about Pepsi, and its products are enjoyed over one billion times just in every day by its consumers.
+PepsiCo Inc. is an American multinational company that manufactures, markets, and distributes various snacks, food, and beverages.

-PepsiCo is also known to be one of the largest companies in the world because its products are available throughout 200 plus countries.
-The company was first formed in 1965 with the merging of the Pepsi-Cola and the Frito-Lays companies.
+PepsiCo is also known to be one of the largest companies in the world because its products are available throughout 200 countries.
+The company was first formed in 1965 with the merging of the Pepsi-Cola and the Frito-Lay companies.
 The company is currently headquartered in Harrison, New York.

-It is also the largest food and beverage business in North America according to its net revenue and the second-largest in the world only behind Nestle.
-For the year ending September 30, 2023, PepsiCo's revenue was $91.617 Billion, rising 9.53% over the previous year.
+It is also the largest food and beverage business in North America according to its net revenue and the second-largest in the world, only behind Nestle.
+For the year 2024, PepsiCo's revenue was $91.85 billion.

-The company offers a wide variety of products such as soft drinks, fruit juices, ready to drink tea and coffee, energy/sports drinks, chips, packaged foods, bottled water, etc. The company is now also expanding its categories of products like probiotics, functional beverages and even cold-pressed juices.
+The company offers a wide variety of products such as soft drinks, fruit juices, ready-to-drink tea and coffee, energy/sports drinks, chips, packaged foods, bottled water, etc. The company is now also expanding its categories of products like probiotics, functional beverages, and even cold-pressed juices.
 Since its inception, Pepsico has acquired many brands.
-So, here's a look at all the brands owned by PepsiCo.
+So, here's a look at all the brands under PepsiCo.

 PepsiCo Beverages North America